 Decryption

-When you scan an encrypted QR code with Qrafter, the app automatically detects the ENC: prefix and prompts you for the password.
+When you scan an encrypted QR Code with Qrafter, the app automatically detects the format (*E:, ~E:, or ENC:) and prompts you for the password.
 Once you enter the correct password, the content is decrypted and displayed.

 External Decryption

-If you need to decrypt Qrafter-encrypted content outside of the app, follow these steps:
+If you need to decrypt Qrafter-encrypted content outside of the app, the steps depend on the format:

 RNCryptor libraries are available for multiple programming languages including Swift, Objective-C, Python, JavaScript, PHP, Ruby, and more.